Computer file: File corruption

-Although file corruption usually happens accidentally, it may also be done on purpose as a mean of procrastination, as to fool someone else into thinking an assignment was ready at an earlier date, potentially gaining time to finish said assignment.
-There are services that provide on demand file corruption, which essentially fill a given file with random data so that it cannot be opened or read, yet still seems legitimate.
+File corruption is typically unintentional; however, it may be done intentionally as an act of deception so that a student or employee can receive an extension on their deadline.
+There are services that provide on demand file corruption, which essentially fill a given file with random data so that it cannot be opened or read yet still seems legitimate.

 One of the most effective countermeasures for unintentional file corruption is backing up important files.
 In the event of an important file becoming corrupted, the user can simply replace it with the backed up version.

 Backup

 When computer files contain information that is extremely important, a back-up process is used to protect against disasters that might destroy the files.
 Backing up files simply means making copies of the files in a separate location so that they can be restored if something happens to the computer, or if they are deleted accidentally.

 There are many ways to back up files.
 Most computer systems provide utility programs to assist in the back-up process, which can become very time-consuming if there are many files to safeguard.
 Files are often copied to removable media such as writable CDs or cartridge tapes.
 Copying files to another hard disk in the same computer protects against failure of one disk, but if it is necessary to protect against failure or destruction of the entire computer, then copies of the files must be made on other media that can be taken away from the computer and stored in a safe, distant location.

 The grandfather-father-son backup method automatically makes three back-ups; the grandfather file is the oldest copy of the file and the son is the current copy.